 Physical Geography and Location

-Russia has one of the most extensive surface water resources, with thousands of rivers and water bodies.
-About a quarter of the world’s fresh water is contained in the lakes of Russia.
-Lake Baikal in Russia is the world’s oldest and deepest fresh water lake.
+Russia has one of the most extensive surfaces water resources, with thousands of rivers and water bodies.
+About a quarter of the world’s freshwater is contained in the lakes of Russia.
+Lake Baikal in Russia is the world’s oldest and deepest freshwater lake.
 It is also considered to be the purest lake on the planet.
 Russia ranks second in volume of renewable resources of water after Brazil.
 The river Volga, the longest river in Europe is also located here.

 the large forest area that Russia covers ensures that it encumbers a wide variety of wildlife.
 In all, there are about 11,400 species of plants in Russia and more than 1400 vertebrae species in Russia, of which 320 are mammals, 732 are birds, 75 reptiles and 269 are fish.
 The national animal of Russia is the brown bear.

 There are 48 national parks in Russia, which in totality cover about 60,105 sq miles (155,672 sq km) of area.
 The first national parks of Russia are Sochinsky and Losiny Ostrov which opened in 1983.
 The Russian national parks are rather structured and are divided into zones depending on their functions.
 There is a highly protected area of the park known as the zapovednik, as well as zones dedicated to recreation where tourism is permitted.